Registration Directions for Faculty

-- Students may NOT register for or audit courses in other colleges at the University.
+- Students may NOT register for or audit courses in other colleges at the University, this excludes PhD Students.

 - Students may ADD a course on-line up to the official add deadline.

 - Students may DROP a course on-line up to the official drop deadline without a “W” grade.